brianadams2337/containerstore-demo/.changeset/chatty-planets-drop.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[E2E\]** Improved the reliability and accuracy of product counter and product card assertions after applying filters and sorting in Product Listing Page (PLP) end-to-end tests.
-This was achieved by implementing the `parseLocatorTextToNumber` helper in `playwright/support/utils.ts` for more robust numerical text extraction from Playwright Locators.
+**\[E2E\]** The accuracy of PLP tests has been enhanced by introducing a new `parseLocatorTextToNumber` helper function.
+This utility more reliably extracts numbers from UI elements, ensuring that assertions for the product count and card data are correct after filtering or sorting.